-- Do you think these men were traitors?
+- Do you think these men were traitors to their country?
 Do you think they were cowards?
-Can you relate what they did to any present-day activists? - How do you feel about the way these men were treated by the authorities? - What are you passionate about?
+Can you relate what they did to any present-day activists? - How do you feel about the way these men were treated by the authorities? - What do you feel passionate about?
 What in the world is worth preserving?
 Big things that concern the whole planet?
 Small things that matter to your town, family, friends, you?
-Can you rank these in order of importance?
-What can you do about the things you feel strongly about? - Read 'The Somme: tanks and conchies' in Stories of the First World War by Jim Eldridge
+Can you rank these in order of importance? - What can you do about the things you feel strongly about?